Nand Singh: Victoria Cross

 The Victoria Cross citation reads as follows:

 Maha Vir Chakra

 The citation for the Maha Vir Chakra reads as follows:

 Legacy

 Nand Singh belonged to Village Bahadurpur now in Mansa district, Punjab.
 The nearest town to his village is Bareta, where a local bus stand is named as Shaheed Nand Singh Viktoria Bus Stand.
 A statue in Bathinda (locally known as Fauji Chowk) stands as a memorial.

+Nand Singh bridge has been made in Uri to honour his sacrifice.